TeamAuquan/Python-for-Trading/chapter7.md

 In our dataframe, some of our data has not split into rows properly (probably because of dividend).
 Let's see how we can fix this.

-- You take the `price diff` column from the DataFrame df and break the string on the space using `.str.split()`.
+- You take the `price diff` column from the DataFrame `df` and break the string on the space using `.str.split()`.
 This will make sure that the two differences will end up in two separate rows in the end.
 - This will result in `NaN` values.
 So you have to convert it to series and stack the Series to make sure you don’t have any NaN values in the resulting Series.
 Use `.apply()` to convert to series and `.stack()` to stack them.
 - Finally, reindex and drop a level to line up with rest of the DataFrame.
 Levels are dropped by `.droplevel(-1)`
 - Now you can join it back to your initial DataFrame.
 However, to avoid having any duplicates in your DataFrame, you can delete the original `price diff` column.

+Applying A Function to Your Pandas DataFrame’s Columns or Rows: We can select a row or column of the dataframe using `loc` or `iloc` and use `.apply()` with the function as parameter.
+If, however, you want to apply it to each element or element-wise, you can make use of the map() function.

 *** =instructions